 • Can’t Get Much Higher: Subscribe to my Substack!
 Each week I write for thousands of subscribers about the intersection of music and data, along with recommending both a new and old song.
 Weekly

-• Big European Countries are Winners in the Latest ‘Glocalisation’ Trends: Will Page and I updated the data for our London School of Economics project that was published in May 2023 with data from the latest year - Mar.
-2023
+• Big European Countries are Winners in the Latest ‘Glocalisation’ Trends: Will Page and I updated the data for our London School of Economics project that was published in May 2023 with data from the latest year.
+Music Business Worldwide - Mar.
+2024

 • A Deep Dive Into Bob Dylan Setlist Data: I downloaded Bob Dylan’s entire live setlist history to uncover trends with one of the internet’s most popular Bob Dylan publications.
 Flagging Down the Double E’s - Dec.
 2023